rickithadi/bigduckmusic.com/src/pages/features/2020-09-05-weekly-picks-5th-september-2020.md

 “The record is dedicated to his cat Maya who recently passed away, a fellow traveller in his otherwise solitary music making sessions.
 He says "Maya was with me as I made music for 15 years, so I wanted to name it after her.
 She loved music, and with such a personal title, it didn't seem right to call myself Trickfinger, somehow, so it's by John Frusciante."

-'Maya' is inspired by his favourite music: '91 to'96 UK breakbeat hardcore and jungle.
+'Maya' is inspired by his favourite music: '91 to '96 UK breakbeat hardcore and jungle.
 It’s a varied and personal take with sophisticated, authentic production balanced against John’s acute sense of melody, an inspired blending of machines and samples infused with a joyful energy.”

 You can read more about and pre-order the album [here](https://johnfrusciante.bandcamp.com/album/maya).